andreamartelli/mosquitto-auth-plug/README.md

 ## Credits

+This is based on the [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug) by [jpmens](https://github.com/jpmens) with ridiculously little modifications to use the SHA1 password hashing algorithm instead of the original PBKDF2.
+Thanks for the great job.

 * Uses `base64.[ch]` (and yes, I know OpenSSL has base64 routines, but no thanks).
 These files are
 >  Copyright (c) 1995, 1996, 1997 Kungliga Tekniska Hgskolan (Royal Institute of Technology, Stockholm, Sweden).
 * Uses [uthash][2] by Troy D. Hanson.